wrenhal/VBasic-Timer/README.md

 ### Things still to do:
 ------
--I will need to add the Call Timer next and then I will add the ability for the program to Log the button presses to a file for future reference.
-I will add a call start label and a call length label (part of the same label for breaks and lunches).
+-DONE * I will need to add the Call Timer next, I will add a call start label and a call length label (part of the same label for breaks and lunches).
 Both will reset when the user presses the stop button.
+-I will add the ability for the program to Log the button presses to a file for future reference.
+-Once I have the writing to a file down I will then work on switching to using a SQLite Database instead.
 ** I'm not going to do this** -My original program at this point kept counting to show you how long you went over and you had to hit a reset button for it to stop.
 I'm not sure if I'll add that for now.
 -DONE * Also I may move the break/lunch/call timers all to 1 label to tighten up the interface.
 -DONE * Also thinking about ways to setup boolean variables within the button click events to initialize the timer and every tick have the timer check those variables in a loop.
 That would allow me to only have one timer handling all 4 timer tasks: